 Spreads on low-liquidity ETFs for which Knight is the lead market maker on the New York Stock Exchange rose to 1.53 percent yesterday, according to data compiled by research firm IndexUniverse LLC.
 The spread averaged 0.49 percent before Aug.
 1, when a computer glitch at Knight caused losses nearly four times the firm’s profit last year.

 Knight Capital handled the largest share of ETF trades in the first quarter of 2012 with 17 percent, according to the firm’s website.
 The firm, based in Jersey City, New Jersey, is in contact with creditors, clients and counterparties after a “fairly major” software bug caused trading errors costing it $440 million, Chief Executive Officer Thomas Joyce said yesterday on Bloomberg Television’s “Market Makers” with Erik Schatzker and Stephanie Ruhle.

-“ETFs are dependent on third parties” to make markets, Paul Justice, head of ETF research in North America at Morningstar Inc. (MORN), said in a telephone interview.
+“ETFs are dependent on third parties” to make markets, Paul Justice, head of ETF research in North America at Morningstar Inc. (MORN:US), said in a telephone interview.
 Should the firm fail, “There would probably be a temporary gap in liquidity until someone else steps in with that volume.”

 Kara Fitzsimmons, a spokeswoman at Knight Capital, didn’t immediately return phone calls and e-mails seeking comment.

 Knight Capital opened its books to potential buyers, including private-equity firms and at least one securities- industry rival, said two people with knowledge of the matter.